Methods of Assessment

 You will receive feedback on your short essays online.
-You can then schedule an in-person meeting with your seminar tutor (who will inform you of the times during which she will be available to see each of you) to discuss your work.
+You can then schedule an in-person meeting with your seminar tutor (who will inform you of the times during which they will be available to see each of you) to discuss your work.
 We strongly encourage you to make use of this opportunity to received tailored comments and advice on how to strengthen your work and hone your skills.
-Feedback on your final long essays will be delivered via Tabula, to make sure you can access it easily, even from home.
-Your tutor will also be available to discuss this final feedback with you in specially arranged office hours after it is released on Tabula (see ‘Contact Hours’ below).

 Student contact hours for this first-year option module will be comprised as follows:

 |Tutorials and Workshops:||Two 2-hour workshops, two feedback sessions, and one long essay preparation session|